I-2-5-42.Obtaining Medical Expert Opinion Through Interrogatories

 Under the direction of management, certain attorney adjudicators or designated hearing office (HO) staff may also request written interrogatories on their own initiative when a case has not yet been assigned to an ALJ.
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-29 for more information about proffering prehearing interrogatories.

 B. Preparing Interrogatories

-leave sufficient space between the questions for the answers.
+Leave sufficient space between the questions for the ME to answer the questions.

 C. Sending the Interrogatories to the ME

-Photocopies of the pertinent evidence, arranged in chronological order.
+CD copies or photocopies of the pertinent evidence, arranged in chronological order;

-A transcript or summary of any pertinent testimony provided in an earlier hearing.
+A transcript or summary of pertinent testimony provided at a hearing (if applicable);

-If the Office of Disability Adjudication and Review (ODAR) does not have a Blanket Purchase Agreement (BPA) with the ME, provide any pertinent ME orientation materials available, and use Optional Form 347 (Order for Supplies or Services) to obtain payment.
+A contractor's invoice for signature by the ME, or, if the Office of Disability Adjudication and Review does not have a blanket purchase agreement with the ME, optional Form 347 (Order for Supplies or Services);

-The name and telephone number of an HO contact person.
+The name and telephone number of an HO contact person; and